This post may contain affiliate links.

 Instructions

-- Heat your olive oil in a pan and add your garlic and onions.
+- Heat your olive oil in a pan and add your garlic and onion.
 Fry for a couple of minutes and allow them to soften.

 - Add diced pepper, cumin, smoked paprika and give it all a good stir.
 Cook for a couple more minutes until you can smell the spices.